- Lean, balanced driving feel

 Considering the engineering and focused performance capability you get with the BRZ, it's pretty impressive that this sports car starts at $26,265.
 But a look at the BRZ's feature set makes it all the more impressive.
 Most notably, a touch-screen navigation system comes standard, but we wish its fussy audio controls were a bit easier to access.
 Again considering the price, it's all quite forgivable, and we tend to think of this small Subaru as one of the performance bargains of the decade—and, perhaps, an instant classic.

-Inside, we like the 2014 BRZ's basic, down-to-business cockpit look, and how a few of the controls follow industrial inspiration—with the nut-and-bolt design of the climate-control knobs, for instance, or the textured material that looks like corrugated metal surrounding them.
-Some of the materials used could have been more exciting, though; in front of the passenger seat is a large, continuous slab of light-silvery-colored plastic (more of the soft grained material would have been better), which doesn't quite match the more metallic trim alongside the center stack.
+Inside, we like the 2015 BRZ's basic, down-to-business cockpit look, and how a few of the controls follow industrial inspiration—with the nut-and-bolt design of the climate-control knobs, for instance, or the textured material that looks like corrugated metal surrounding them.
+Some of the materials used could have been more exciting, though; in front of the passenger seat is a large, continuous slab of light-silvery-colored plastic.
+More of the soft-grained material would have been better, since the existing trim doesn't quite match the more metallic material alongside the center stack.

 “Pure handling delight” was the mantra during the BRZ's development, and its exceptionally low center of mass (one of the lowest of any mass production car) and 2,800-pound curb weight speak to that.
 Handling and body control are confidence-inspiring and extremely predictable.
 With low-mounted struts and coil springs in front, plus a front brace, and a double-wishbone (multi-link) setup essentially adapted from the STI, the BRZ is tuned to scrub speed off at the front wheels first and transfer its weight cautiously back to the tail when the driver pushes it.
 You can edge the tail out under power, but you have to make an effort to do that with revs and a heavy right foot.
 And quick-ratio steering gear manages to carry a lot of road feel through to the steering wheel.